flybywiresim/aircraft/fbw-a380x/docs/a380-simvars.md

     - Bool
     - True if the hot air valve {1 or 2} is open

+- A32NX_COND_TADD_CHANNEL_FAILURE
+    - Number
+        - 0 if no failure
+        - 1 or 2 if single channel failure (for failed channel id)
+        - 3 if dual channel failure

-- A32NX_VENT_BULK_ISOLATION_VALVE_OPEN
+- A32NX_VENT_PRIMARY_FANS_ENABLED
     - Bool
+    - True if the primary (high pressure) fans are enabled and operating normally

+- A32NX_VENT_{id}_EXTRACTION_FAN_ON
+    - Bool
+    - True when the the extraction fans of the fwd/bulk cargo compartment operate normally
+    - {id}
+        - FWD
+        - BULK

+- A32NX_VENT_{id}_ISOLATION_VALVE_OPEN
+    - Bool
-    - True when the the isolation valves of the bulk cargo compartment are open
+    - True when the isolation valves of the fwd/bulk cargo compartment are open
+    - {id}
+        - FWD
+        - BULK

+- A32NX_VENT_{id}_VCM_CHANNEL_FAILURE
+    - Number
+        - 0 if no failure
+        - 1 or 2 if single channel failure (for failed channel id)
+        - 3 if dual channel failure
+    - {id}
+        - FWD
+        - AFT

+- A32NX_OVHD_COND_{id}_SELECTOR_KNOB
+    - Number (0 to 300)
+    - Rotation amount of the overhead temperature selectors for the cockpit and the cabin
+    - To transform the value into degree celsius use this formula: this * 0.04 + 18
+    - {id}
+        - CKPT
+        - CABIN

 - A32NX_OVHD_COND_HOT_AIR_{index}_PB_IS_ON
     - Bool